edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 };
 ```

 I'll let you figure out the changes to the bullet.cpp.
 Keep in mind the differences between static-and non static functions.
-The _update() function is given in the next section.
+The _Update() function is given in the next section.

 {:class="important"}
 **If you are getting unresolved external symbol errors, remember the top hint from before!
 (Also, make you you have a constructor in bullet.cpp)**